 - Obituaries & Cemeteries

 This is a great source of names that are older, lesser known and seldom used.
 Certainly you'll find your Johns and Marys, but you'll also find Imogene, Clara, Henry, and Caleb.
 Think of this as looking into someone else's family tree.
-If you are lucky enough to have a really old cemetery in your neck of the words, try looking for really old headstones with names that you like.
+If you are lucky enough to have a really old cemetery in your neck of the words, try to look for really old headstones with names that you like.

 - Online Baby Nurseries